Monday, January 27, 2020

 Most film buffs and directors have considered CITIZEN KANE the best film ever.
 Others believed it was Vertigo that outranked Orson Welles' classic masterpiece.
 Before I watched the movie, I remember to have seen bits of the picture, such as the twist ending.
 I never got to watch its entirety when I came across it recently.
 The history of CITIZEN KANE goes way back to before a new generation of filmmakers and movie buffs like us were even born, as this film first came out in 1941.

 Initially, critics loved the film, but it was unrecognised at the box office and pulled from theatres because of the influence of news baron William Randolph Hearst.
-It's believed that the movie has included unflattering comparisons between him and the main character, Charles Foster Kane.
+It's believed that the movie has included unflattering comparisons between him and the main character, Charles Foster Kane, even though it is only loosely based on him.
 It caused Hearst to detest it and use his connections to get rid of the film before anyone could see it.
 KANE didn't resurface until the mid-50s after Hearst's death and when television became everyone's favourite pastime.
-Then, decades later, the movie was vindicated.
-The rest is history.
+Then, decades later, the movie was vindicated, and the rest is history.

 Star rating: (8/10) Very Good Movie